tilt-dev/tilt/CONTRIBUTING.md

 ## Remove token to force signing out of Tilt Cloud

 Once you've connected Tilt to Tilt Cloud via GitHub, you cannot sign out to break the connection.
 But sometimes during development and testing, you need to do this.
-Remove the token file named `token` at `~/.windmill`.
+Remove the token file named `token` located at `~/.windmill` on your machine.
 Restart Tilt, and you will be signed out.

 ## Performance